pxc/gitbook/text/13_Rebasing/0_ Rebasing.markdown

 [fig:rebase2]

-However, if you prefer to keep the history in mywork a simple series of commits without any merges, you may instead choose to use linkgit:git-rebase[1]:
+However, if you prefer to keep the history in mywork as a simple series of commits without any merges, you may instead choose to use linkgit:git-rebase[1]:

     $ git checkout mywork